edemko/words-words-words/src/articles/crypto.md

 Both `ssh-keygen` and PuttyGen have this capability built-in.
 They ask for a passphrase that I assume is then given to a key derivation function, but leaving the passphrase blank skips the encryption step.
 Certainly on a computer on which I am not the sole administrator, I should encrypt my private key.
-The same holds for keys exist on an unencrypted storage medium with no physical access controls.
+The same holds for keys that exist on an unencrypted storage medium with no physical access controls.

 !!! caution "To-Do"
     I noticed that PuttyGen has a field for "comment".